-Control Demands Control Criteria Basic/Transitional/Advanced TP 1.1 sec e health curity pol luce prob The e policy s hall: 1.
-Be relev vant and appropriate to the relationship of the entity and the third 2.
-Establis sh a framework that facilitates: a.
+Control Demands Control Criteria Basic/Transitional/Advanced TP 1.1 The healthcare entity shall develop, enforce and maintain a third party security policy to facilitate implementation of the associated controls and to reduce probabilities of risk realization concerning third parties The policy shall: 1.
+Be relevant and appropriate to the relationship of the entity and the third party 2.
+Establish a framework that facilitates: a.
 Secure management of third party services and their role in healthcare and/or related services b.
-Defining and including information security objectives C. Third party briefing of security requirements Basic d.
+Defining and including information security objectives c.
+Third party briefing of security requirements Basic d.
 Definition of roles and responsibilities 3.
-Demon strate management's commitment, objectives and directions 4.
-Establis sh management's expectations on: a.
-Privacy and protection of information assets b.
-Access to system, application, device, equipment and critical area C. Non disclosures and terms of use 5. ad and acknowledged by stakeholders and third party ntatives authorized to sign on their behalf
+Demonstrate management's commitment, objectives and directions 4.
+Establish management's expectations on: a.
+Privacy and protection of information assets Access to system, application, device, equipment and critical area c.
+Non disclosures and terms of use 5.
+Be read and acknowledged by stakeholders and third party representatives authorized to sign on their behalf

-TP 2 Third Party Service Delivery and Monitoring
+Third Party Service Delivery and Monitoring TP 2

-Control Demands Control Criteria Basic/Transitional/Advanced TP 2.1 The healthcare entity shall identify and enforce security requirements, service levels and management requirements as part of relevant third party services agreements The healthcare entity shall: Ensure that specific security requirements essential for each of type of services are included in the service delivery agreement 2.
+Control Criteria Basic/Transitional/Advanced TP 2.1 The healthcare entity shall identify and enforce security requirements, service levels and management requirements as part of relevant third party services agreements The healthcare entity shall: 1.
+Ensure that specific security requirements essential for each of type of services are included in the service delivery agreement 2.
 Establish minimum security requirements for each identified service 3.
 Ensure measures and minimum baselines for each of the identified security requirements are established and monitored 4.
 Establish service levels for each of the service through third parties Basic 5.
 Define and document the type of information that third party service provider needs access to 6.
-Assign responsibility for managing third party relationships to an individual or service management team 7.
-Identify and include Right-to-Audit terms specific to the provisions and environment of service management 8.
-Coordinate with entity contract management and legal teams for third party service requirements that needs the storing, processing and transmission of health and/or personally identifiable information TP 2.2 The healthcare entity shall monitor and review services provided and reports and records submitted by third parties The healthcare entity shall; Monitor compliance of security requirements identified in agreements with third parties 2.
+Assign responsibility for managing third party relationships to an individual or service management team Identify and include Right-to-Audit terms specific to the provisions and environment of service management 8.
+Coordinate with entity contract management and legal teams for third party service requirements that needs the storing, processing and transmission of health and/or personally identifiable information TP 2.2 The healthcare entity shall monitor and review services provided and reports and records submitted by third parties The healthcare entity shall; 1.
+Monitor compliance of security requirements identified in agreements with third parties 2.
 Monitor third party services and ensure required reports are received and reviewed by qualified entity resource Transitional 3.
 Implement controls for monitoring the exchange of information between various parties to ensure security compliance 4.
 Manage incidents and contingencies associated with access and violations 5.
 Assess and manage business, commercial, financial and legal risk associated with third party services 6.
 Perform audits of third parties services on a regular basis